Family Educational Rights & Privacy Act (FERPA)

 FERPA affords parents and students over 18 years of age ("eligible students") certain rights with respect to their education records:

-• The Right to Inspect: You have the right to inspect and review the student's education records within 45 days of the day the school receives a request for access.
+• You have the right to inspect and review the student's education records within 45 days of the day the school receives a request for access.

-• The Right to Amend: You have the right to request an amendment of records you believe are inaccurate, misleading, or in violation of privacy rights.
+• You have the right to request an amendment of records you believe are inaccurate, misleading, or in violation of privacy rights.

-• The Right to Consent: You have the right to provide written consent before the school discloses personally identifiable information (PII) from the student's records, except to the extent that FERPA authorizes disclosure without consent.
+• You have the right to provide written consent before the school discloses personally identifiable information (PII) from the student's records, except to the extent that FERPA authorizes disclosure without consent.

-• The Right to Complain: You have the right to file a complaint with the U.S. Department of Education concerning alleged failures by the school to comply with FERPA requirements.
+• You have the right to file a complaint with the U.S. Department of Education concerning alleged failures by the school to comply with FERPA requirements.

 The Age 18 Transition